 The goal of this experiment was to determine the effect of mass and length on the period of oscillation of a simple pendulum.
-Using a photogate to measure the period, we varied the pendulum mass for a fixed length, and varied the pendulum length for a fixed mass.
-The results of this experiment are in close agreement with theory: mass had no measurable effect on the period of our pendulum, while the data for period vs. length is well-described by a power-law relationship close to the theoretical square-root dependence.
+The results of this experiment are in close agreement with theory: mass had no measurable effect on the period of our pendulum, while the data for period vs. length is well-described by a power-law relationship very-close to the theoretical square-root dependence.